platformsh/platformsh-docs/src/administration/web.md

 ## Activity Feed

-The Web Interface displays all the activity happening on your environments.
+The console displays all the activity happening on your environments.
 You can filter messages per type.

 ![Environment Activity](/images/activity.png)